 You can even set up that bucket-list parasailing, deep-sea fishing, or sailing excursion.
 Naples Grande Beach Resort offers just about anything you could want to do on the beach, making it one of the best resorts in Florida for families.

-The course is just gorgeous, and quite the challenge according to my husband.
+When it comes to Florida Golf, this is a must-play course.
+It's just gorgeous, and quite the challenge according to my husband.
 (I’m still kind of a beginner, so every course is a challenge for me!)

 The Naples Grande golf course has a 4.5 ranking out of 5 from Golf Magazine, was voted “one of the 10 Best New Golf Courses in Florida” by Travel & Leisure Golf, and was rated as one of North America’s Top 100 Resort Courses by Golfweek Magazine.

-It's easy to see why this is one of the best beach resorts in Florida.
+It's easy to see why this is one of the best Florida golf resorts.

 Heading down to The Beach Club Grill on Lido Key is another option, especially if you want to take a walk on the beach before or after dinner.
 Though The Beach Club is not on property, it’s just a few miles away, and a complimentary shuttle service is available.